danforth-restorative/danforth-restorative.com/content/about.md

 menu: main
 ---

+## Danforth Restorative the Blog

-The **Danforth Restorative Blog** is a place for me to reflect upon my addictions recovery, and share resources I've found most valuable for rebuilding my life.
+This blog is a place for me to reflect upon my addictions recovery, and share resources I've found most valuable for rebuilding my life.

 It's important for me to not only restore my own wellbeing, but to share of how I'm learning to do so, and work to improve the lives of others.